MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience-overview.md

 ## Essential components

-A copilot in Business Central extension involves three essential components:
+A copilot in a Business Central extension involves three essential components:

 - The prompt dialog page for creating the UI for the copilot.
 - The AI module of the system application that provides the programming interface between Business Central and Azure Open AI Service.